Dito-gee/Quiz/README.md

 It allows users to end the quiz during or after completion of the quiz, giving them a sense of control.

 ###### The results:
 The quiz questions end and the user is taken to the home page once the home button is selected.
+You can also end the quiz while in the middle of doing one.

 <img width="1401" height="923" alt="Screenshot 2025-08-23 123145" src="https://github.com/user-attachments/assets/d41798a0-cd1d-409e-a23c-ecace1e7e9bd" />